 Unfortunately, these feelings are more common than we think, especially among men.

 One of the most common triggers for these self-conscious feelings in men is an itchy scalp and hair loss.
 Far too many men think these are traits that bring down their self-worth.
 And even more, think there's nothing they can do about it but push through and pretend it doesn't bug them.

 Luckily, that's not the case!
-There are so many ways to fix these issues, from natural remedies and medical intervention to treatments to prevent problems in the first place.
+There are so many ways to fix these issues, from natural remedies and medical interventions to treatments to prevent problems in the first place.
 And we've got it all laid out for you.
-Follow this guide for how to treat an itchy scalp and hair loos!
+Follow this guide for how to treat an itchy scalp and hair loss!

 In this article, we talk about the following:

 A. Causes of hair loss and itchy scalp

 C. Medical treatments

 An itching scalp and hair loss are some of the most common ailments men face on a regular basis.
 Sometimes pinning down the exact cause is easy and can be linked to a specific event or health change.
 Other times it can be incredibly difficult to figure out what exactly is going on.